openedx/open-edx-proposals/oeps/oep-0042-arch-authentication.rst

    * - `BearerAuthentication (edx-drf-extensions)`_
      - Deprecated, except mobile
    * - `BasicAuthentication (django-rest-framework)`_
-     - * Status Unknown
+     - * Exceptions Only
-       * Default for Blockstore, Video Pipeline, and Discovery
-       * Should this just be valid on specific endpoints for specific purposes?
+       * Requires an `Architectural Decision Record (ADR)`_ explaining why it is required.

-Note: Our implementation of JwtAuthentication is based on a fork of `JSONWebTokenAuthentication (django-rest-framework-jwt)`_ that supports Django 2.2.
+Note: Our JwtAuthentication class is a subclass of JSONWebTokenAuthentication, which can be found in `drf-jwt`_, an open source fork of django-rest-framework-jwt that supports Django 2.2.

 .. _Django REST Framework (DRF): https://www.django-rest-framework.org/
 .. _Authentication with Django REST Framework (DRF): https://www.django-rest-framework.org/api-guide/authentication/#authentication